nahoj/tss/README.md

 ./IMG-2653[vacation alps].jpg
 ```

 Completion is designed as an integral part of the program.
-Queries are basically run as you tag-complete:
+Queries are basically run as you tab-complete:
 ```shell
 $ tss query -t tag1 <tab>           # Files with tag1
 $ tss query -t tag1 path/ -t <tab>  # Tags found on files that have tag1 in path/